chatmail/dkim-milter/TUTORIAL.md

 ## Publish RSA public key

 Now that we have signing set up, we need to make sure others can verify our signatures.
-With public key cryptography, this requires the public key part to be published.
+With public key cryptography, this requires the public key to be published.
 We need to publish a DKIM public key record (that is, a TXT record) in DNS at `<selector>._domainkey.<domain>`.
 In our case, at `rsa.2023._domainkey.example.com`.

 The minimal format of this record is the following, where `<key_data>` is the